hari5g900/jetson-stats-exporter/README.md

-# Nvidia Jetson Prometheus Node Exporter (incl.
-GPU)
+# Nvidia Jetson Prometheus Node Exporter

 This project contains a node exporter variation building on jetson-stats (jtop) rather than tegrastats directly.
 This repo was created specifically for docker and kubernetes deployments.
 For a more general exporter take a look at the original repo [here](https://github.com/laminair/jetson_stats_node_exporter).